fr3d-Badger/NBA-Shot-Data/README.md

-Data visualisation of the field goal data collected by DomSamangy https://www.linkedin.com/in/dominicsamangy/ The Information about the data can be found on DomSamangy's page.
+Data visualisation of the field goal data collected by @DomSamangy https://www.linkedin.com/in/dominicsamangy/ The Information about the data can be found on DomSamangy's page.
 This was a project created for a university creative data art exhibition.